-- Coconut oil: It is almost impossible to go to a health and beauty website and not read something about coconut oil and its many uses.
-One of the favorites in beauty products and for good reason this thick rich emollient is gentle on sensitive skin.
-People are using it on their skin, hair, in their cooking and even for their pets!
+- Coconut Oil: It is almost impossible to go to a health and beauty website and not read something about coconut oil and its many uses.
+One of the favorites in beauty products is that this thick, rich emollient is gentle on sensitive skin for a good reason.
+People are using it on their skin, hair, cooking, and even for their pets!

-- Aloe vera: Every sunbather should have a leaf of aloe vera in the fridge.
+- Aloe Vera: Every sunbather should have a leaf of aloe vera in the fridge.
 It cools burns instantly and eases the pain.
-It's not just for sunburns though as any burn will be soothed by it.
+It's not just for sunburns, though as any burn will be soothed by it.
 When I was living in LA, I always had one of these succulents growing.
-Depending on your location you may be able to grow one either indoors or outside.
-It's likely your current tanning lotion or skin care cream has aloe vera as one of its ingredients.
-It's also seen in many after sun creams.
+Depending on your location, you may be able to grow one either indoors or outside.
+It's likely your current tanning lotion, or skincare cream has aloe vera as one of its ingredients.

-- Almond oil: You may have seen almond oil used in soaps before.
-This is one of my favorites to use in skin care products.
+- Almond Oil: You may have seen almond oil used in soaps before.
+This is one of my favorites to use in skincare products.
 I love not only the smell but the feel of it on my skin.
-It is one of the more gentle oils on the market and unlike mineral oils such as baby oil, I feel good about using it on my skin.
-Almond oil is found in many European cosmetics and is touted as being effective, gentle and a luxury item.
+It's one of the more gentle oils on the market, and unlike mineral oils such as baby oil, I feel good about using it on my skin.
+Almond oil is found in many European cosmetics and is an effective, gentle, and luxury item.

-- Wheat germ oil: Relatively new to the skin care market, but an excellent choice in tan accelerators.
-Any natural oil which is plant based and less refined is better for the environment and the skin.
+- Wheat Germ Oil: Relatively new to the skincare market, but an excellent choice in tan accelerators.
+Any natural oil that is plant-based and less refined is better for the environment and also the skin.

-Unlike fake tans, which wear off quite quickly and have an orange hue to them, bronzers help kick-start your tan using natural products.
-Ingredients such as henna or an amino acid sourced from sugarcane called dihydroxyacetone (DHA) will help your skin tan faster but unlike a fake tan, these need sunlight to work.
-The UV needed can either be from a sunbed or the sun and you won't be left with orange hands just a lovely golden brown color.
+Unlike fake tans that wear off quickly and have an orange hue to them, bronzers help kick-start your tan using natural products.
+Ingredients such as henna or an amino acid sourced from sugarcane called dihydroxyacetone (DHA) will help your skin tan faster.
+However, unlike fake tan, these need sunlight to work.
+The UV needed can either be from a sunbed or the sun and you won't be left with orange hands, just a lovely golden-brown color.

 Tanning Shots or Melanin Injections

-Speak with your dermatologist or doctor first, for names of licensed clinics in your area.
+Speak with your dermatologist or doctor first to get the names of licensed clinics in your area.
 If there are none, then you are best to steer clear of anyone giving shots to make your skin darker.